 “But you have to try!” you tried to reason.
 “You can’t give up this easily Nyx, you’re stronger than this!”

 “What’s the point?”
 Nyx refuted.
-“What’s the point of trying anymore, when all I do is come back with the same thoughts of these battles, and I wake up to only find out that nothing in my life has changed and that I’m still living this god damn nightmare!
+“What’s the point of trying anymore!
+All I ever do is come back with the same thoughts of these battles, and I wake up to only find out that nothing in my life has changed.
+Don’t you get it [Name]?
+I’m still living a god damn lie!
 I’m alive, but what am I alive for?”

 “There’s people who still need you Nyx.
 You can’t just throw your life away.” you reached your hand out to take his, but the glaive immediately pulled away.